MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

-You should see `Login Succeeded` at the end of command output if you're logged into the ACR instance successfully.
+You should see `Login Succeeded` at the end of command output if you're logged into the Container Registry instance successfully.

 ## Create an AKS cluster